GoogleCloudPlatform/python-docs-samples/appengine/flexible/tasks/README.md

 ## Creating a queue

-To create a queue using the Cloud SDK, use the provided queue.yaml:
+To create a queue using the Cloud SDK, use the following gcloud command:

-    gcloud app deploy queue.yaml
+    gcloud alpha tasks queues create-app-engine-queue "my-appengine-queue"

+Note: A newly created queue will route to the default App Engine service and version unless configured to do otherwise.
+Read the online help for the `create-app-engine-queue` or the `update-app-engine-queue` commands to learn about routing overrides for App Engine queues.

 ## Deploying the App Engine app

-First, vendor the dependencies into the project:

-    pip install -r requirements.txt

-Next, deploy the App Engine app
+Deploy the App Engine app with gcloud:

     gcloud app deploy